othorizedshogun/othorizedshogun/README.md

-machine learning engineer, dissecting and assembling neural networks, and building **Jam**, a community-based music recommendations app.
+machine learning engineer, dissecting and assembling neural networks on idle cloud computes, and building **Jam**, a community-based music recommendations app.

 <!--
 ### Hi there 👋